Krozark/2D-infinite-map/README.md

 cfg::Config
 ------

-This class is juste regroupmenet of static config, you can modify values as you want.
+This class is just a regroupement of static config.
+You can modify this values as you want.

 Datas
 =====

-In this repertory you will fin some datas for test.
+In this repertory you will find some datas for test (map files, and textures)

-map
+data/map
 ---
 You have a "format" file that define the current file format to use to load Areu from file, and a empty file that just have defaujt coords.